 Consider Your Feet

-Think about all the places you walk in a given day.
+Think about all the places you walk in a day.
 Your shoes go everywhere you go.
-Often on a given day, you trek through public bathrooms, parks, doctor’s offices, libraries, restaurants, etc. You could be picking up bacteria on the bottom of your shoe at each and every one of these stops.
+Often on a given day, you trek through public bathrooms, parks, doctor’s offices, libraries, restaurants, etc. You could be picking up bacteria on the bottom of your shoes at each and every one of these stops.

 Interested in a shoe sanitizing station for your food, meat, or dairy processing plant?
 Schedule a free virtual demo to see how we can help you create a safer environment for your employees, and reduce the chances of expensive product recalls.